The Hydesville Rappings

 “I asked if it was an injured spirit and it rapped,” he said.
 “I asked if it had come to hurt anyone who was present.
 It did not rap.
 I then reversed the question and it rapped.
 I asked if I or my father had injured it, and there was no noise.
 If we had not injured it (please) manifest by rapping.
 And we all heard three distinct raps.”
 He thus cross-questioned the spirit about everybody known to have lived in the house and elicited the following story.

 Bell’s name was obtained by calling over the names of the neighbours and all who had lived in the house prior to the Fox family.
 Rosna said he was thirty-one years of age and he was murdered in the bedroom at twelve o’clock, on a Tuesday night when he and Bell were alone in the house.
 The maid, Lucretia Pulver, and Bell’s wife were away at the time.
 His body had been carried down to the cellar early next morning and buried ten feet deep.
 The spot was located by a Mr Redfield moving from point to point in the cellar and asking, “Was it here?” this method was repeated by Duesler sitting in the room above while a Mr Hyde, in the presence of witnesses, moved around the cellar.
-Always the centre of the cellar was indicated as the burial place.
+Always the center of the cellar was indicated as the burial place.

 The next move was to dig up the cellar at the place indicated, but at three feet water flowed in from a nearby stream and stopped the digging.
 In the summer of 1848 they restarted digging operations.
 At the depth of five feet they found a plank.
 Digging deeper they found pieces of crockery and evidences of quicklime and charcoal.
 Finally they found human hair, part of a skull and some human bones.
-They were satisfed they had found the actual skeleton of the pedlar, but later evidence shows that they had probably unearthed part of another skeleton.
-The cellar was dug up over and over again to satisfy sceptical minds.
+They were satisfied they had found the actual skeleton of the pedlar, but later evidence shows that they had probably unearthed part of another skeleton.
+The cellar was dug up over and over again to satisfy skeptical minds.

 Nothing further was discovered until about fifty years later when schoolchildren, while playing in the now deserted “Spook House,” as it was called, noticed some human remains apparently embedded in the crumbling walls.
 William H Hyde, as owner of the house, thereupon made a further investigation.
 He found that the crumbling walls were permitting part of a skeleton to show itself.
 Further search revealed the fact that a cavity had been formed by building a wall inside the outer wall.